 How to Avoid Unnecessary Antibiotics

-Over 30 million pounds of antibiotics are sold for use in food animals — that’s 80% of the antibiotics sold in the U.S. Globally, it’s estimated that this antibiotic use will increase by 67% by 2030.
+Over 30 million pounds of antibiotics are sold for use in food animals — that’s 80% of the antibiotics sold in the United States.
+Globally, it’s estimated that antibiotic use will increase by 67% by 2030.
 Consuming these animal products promotes the spread of superbugs, which enter our homes via uncooked meat and poultry.
 If contamination occurs, you could be affected with a life-threatening antibiotic-resistant illness.
 Sure makes the meat aisle of the grocery store a little more ominous, no?
 It’s unknown how often people get sick from this, but we do know that there are 48 million cases of foodborne illness in the U.S. each year.

 - Avoid consuming meat, poultry, and other food products raised with antibiotics and instead buy those that are certified organic.

 - First, it’s important to know, what are antibiotics?
 Antibiotics can be natural, but are generally synthetic chemical substances that inhibit the growth of harmful microorganisms.
 However, they also kill beneficial microorganisms, which can have far-ranging impacts on your health.

 - Taking too many or unnecessary antibiotics can lead to tons of issues, including obesity, weakened immune system, many chronic illnesses, and antibiotic resistance.